 - First, always make sure that the apps you download are from Google Apps Marketplace.

-- Secondly, look for third party review of organization’s practices and policies.
+- Secondly, look for a third-party review of an organization’s practices and policies.

 - Finally, check if the app providers are trustworthy by running a little background check on the people/company that provides the app.